traffic-hunter/traffic_hunter/README.md

 ## Latest Release 🚀

-The current stable version is v1.0.0.
+The pre-release version is v1.0.0.

 - 2024/12/30 - 1.0.0 version